koush/docs.scrypted.app/home-assistant.md

 Scrypted NVR Notifications can be delivered to the Home Assistant Companion app.

+1. Install and configure the Scrypted Cloud plugin.
+This is necessary to receive notification images.
-1. Install the Home Assistant Plugin for Scrypted.
+2. Install the Home Assistant Plugin for Scrypted.
-2. Configure the Home Assistant Long Lived Access Token (this is not the same token used in the previous steps) and Address in the Plugin Settings.
+3. Configure the Home Assistant Long Lived Access Token (this is not the same token used in the previous steps) and Address in the Plugin Settings.
-3. The Home Assistant `notify` entities should sync.
+4. The Home Assistant `notify` entities should sync.
-4. Find the companion app `notify` entity.
+5. Find the companion app `notify` entity.
   * Enable the `Scrypted NVR Users` extension.
   * Assign the `notify` entity to a `Scrypted User`.
 Provide the `Scrypted Token` used by the Home Assistant Custom Component.
   * Configure the detection options.